top of page

 When Fear and Helplessness Lead to Inaction

-• difficult thoughts and emotions reduce action
+• difficult thoughts and emotions reduce effective action (we act, but not effectively)

-• reduced action reinforces feelings of powerlessness
+• reduced effective action reinforces feelings of powerlessness

 • powerlessness intensifies fear and doubt